hiyin/ragomics-doc/source/zh/docs/main/index.md

 1. AnnData Upload
 **Important node**:
 Please ensure that anndata key names do not contain "/".
 E.g. adata.obs["date/month"] is invalid.
-It causes issues when the server decomposes the anndata because "/" is going to be treated as a "folder" on cloud storage service.
-It is a known issue and we have resolved it in the latest version but not in the alpha server.
+It causes issues when the server decomposes the anndata because "/" is treated as a "subfolder" on cloud storage service.
+It is a known sanity-check related issue.
+We have resolved it in the latest version but not in the alpha server after NAR technical review.
 - Users can add `.h5ad` files by dragging and dropping or clicking the **Add** (![add-button](../../img/data-upload-and-management/anndata-add-button.png)) button.
 - Select the corresponding species information and provide a description of the data.
 - Once the file is selected and all information is filled out, click the **Upload** (![upload-button](../../img/data-upload-and-management/anndata-upload-button.png)) button to start uploading.